Package insert / prescribing information

-Individualized the dosage of Metoprolol Tartrate Tablets.
-Metoprolol Tartrate Tablets should be taken with or immediately following meals.
+Individualize the dosage of Metoprolol Tartrate Tablets USP.
+Metoprolol Tartrate Tablets USP should be taken with or immediately following meals.

-The dosage of Metoprolol Tartrate Tablets should be individualized.
-Metoprolol Tartrate Tablets should be taken with or immediately following meals.
+The dosage of Metoprolol Tartrate Tablets USP should be individualized.
+Metoprolol Tartrate Tablets USP should be taken with or immediately following meals.

-The usual initial dosage of Metoprolol Tartrate Tablets is 100 mg daily, given in two divided doses.
+The usual initial dosage of Metoprolol Tartrate Tablets USP is 100 mg daily, given in two divided doses.
 Gradually increase the dosage at weekly intervals until optimum clinical response has been obtained or there is pronounced slowing of the heart rate.
-The effective dosage range of Metoprolol Tartrate Tablets is 100 to 400 mg per day.
+The effective dosage range of Metoprolol Tartrate Tablets USP is 100 mg to 400 mg per day.
 Dosages above 400 mg per day have not been studied.
 If treatment is to be discontinued, gradually decrease the dosage over a period of 1 to 2 weeks (see WARNINGS).

-Begin treatment in this early phase with the intravenous administration of three bolus injections of 5 mg of metoprolol tartrate each; give the injections at approximately 2-minute intervals.
-During the intravenous administration of metoprolol, monitor blood pressure, heart rate, and electrocardiogram.
+Begin treatment in this early phase with the intravenous administration of three bolus injections of 5 mg of Metoprolol Tartrate Tablets USP each; give the injections at approximately 2-minute intervals.
+During the intravenous administration of Metoprolol Tartrate Tablets USP, monitor blood pressure, heart rate, and electrocardiogram.

-In patients who tolerate the full intravenous dose (15 mg), initiate Metoprolol Tartrate Tablets, 50 mg every 6 hours, 15 minutes after the last intravenous dose and continue for 48 hours.
-Thereafter, the maintenance dosage is 100 mg twice daily (see Late Treatment below).
+In patients who tolerate the full intravenous dose (15 mg), initiate Metoprolol Tartrate Tablets USP, 50 mg every 6 hours, 15 minutes after the last intravenous dose and continue for 48 hours.
+Thereafter, the maintenance dosage is 100 mg twice daily (see LATE TREATMENT below).

-Start patients who appear not to tolerate the full intravenous dose on Metoprolol Tartrate Tablets either 25 mg or 50 mg every 6 hours (depending on the degree of intolerance) 15 minutes after the last intravenous dose or as soon as their clinical condition allows.
-In patients with severe intolerance, discontinue Metoprolol Tartrate Tablets (see WARNINGS ).
+Start patients who appear not to tolerate the full intravenous dose on Metoprolol Tartrate Tablets USP either 25 mg or 50 mg every 6 hours (depending on the degree of intolerance) 15 minutes after the last intravenous dose or as soon as their clinical condition allows.
+In patients with severe intolerance, discontinue Metoprolol Tartrate Tablets USP (see WARNINGS).